saternius/TippyBlenderLink/DEV_SETUP.md

-# Development Setup for Banter GLB Uploader
+# Development Setup for Tippy Blender Link

 This guide explains how to set up a development environment for the Blender add-on without constantly zipping and reinstalling.